passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </ul>

 <!--
+Finally, <span style="color: red; font-weight: bold;">let’s take a look </span>
+at the memory footprint.

-This table compares five use cases, showing memory usage across FLASH, RAM, and SDRAM.
+This table compares five use cases,

-The first use case, hello_world, represents the minimal Zephyr application.

-The second case <span style="color: red; font-weight: bold;">shows our application</span> built without the GUI,
+ <span style="color: red; font-weight: bold;">starting from minimal examples</span>
-<span style="color: red; font-weight: bold;">using about twice the memory</span>
+like hello_world and <span style="color: red; font-weight: bold;">moving to more complex ones</span>,
-of the hello_world case, but still far from the limits.

-In the last three use cases, <span style="color: red; font-weight: bold;">we add a graphical interface</span>,
-<span style="color: red; font-weight: bold;">starting from</span> a minimal
+<span style="color: red; font-weight: bold;">some including a UI</span> and some not.
-example <span style="color: red; font-weight: bold;">and moving to</span> more
-complex ones.

-The third draws rectangles directly using the display driver.

-The fourth is a small LVGL application with a button and a label updating once per second.

-The last case is our fully functional application.

-<span style="color: red; font-weight: bold;">We can see that </span>in all
+We can see that in all the cases with the UI, the
-three cases, <span style="color: red; font-weight: bold;">the SDRAM usage for the framebuffer is the same</span>, and in general, the
+<span style="color: red; font-weight: bold;">SDRAM usage for the framebuffer</span>
+is the same, and in general, the memory footprint
-<span style="color: red; font-weight: bold;">memory footprint stays small</span>,
+<span style="color: red; font-weight: bold;">stays small</span>, even
-even in the most demanding case, showing that LVGL is a good choice for mid-range platforms like the STM32F429.
+in the most demanding case, showing that the library is a good choice for mid-range platforms like the one we used.
 -->

 ---